tempestphp/tempest-docs/src/Web/Documentation/content/main/1-essentials/02-controllers.md

 ---
-title: Routing
+title: "Controllers"
-description: "Routing is the core of any web application.
+description: "Controllers manage the flow of any web application.
 In Tempest, attributes are used to route an HTTP request to any class' method, which is responsible for returning a response."
 ---

 ## Overview

 In Tempest, a route may be associated to any class' method, although this is usually done in dedicated controller classes.

-Tempest provides many attributes, named after HTTP vebs, to attach URIs to controller actions.
+Tempest provides many attributes, named after HTTP verbs, to attach URIs to controller actions.
 These attributes implement the {`Tempest\Router\Route`} interface, so you can write your own if you need to.

 ```php app/HomeController.php
 use Tempest\Router\Get;